Batang PX: Plot

 The story is narrated by Amboy, who reflects on his mother's difficult upbringing in Olongapo City, Zambales.
 Tessie, raised by an abusive and neglectful mother, often felt isolated and resentful.
 One night, seeking escape, she finds work as a nightclub hostess, where she meets and falls in love with an American soldier named Michael Dahoff.
 Their relationship becomes complicated when Tessie's mother confronts them violently at their home.
 During this confrontation, it's revealed that Tessie is pregnant.
 She later gave birth to a son whom Michael named Christopher, who was then nicknamed “Amboy”.
 Shortly after Amboy's birth, Michael is reassigned overseas but promises to return to Tessie and Amboy one day.

 Years later, Amboy is a teenager living in Manila with his mother, Tessie.
 After falling behind on rent, they temporarily stay with Tessie's friend Sarah before moving into a house in Aling Cedes' compound, where Tessie pays rent in advance.
 In the new neighborhood, Amboy makes friends with Angela, Aling Cedes' granddaughter, and Jessie, her son-in-law.
 Meanwhile, Tessie juggles various jobs and faces challenges, including a difficult boss.
 She eventually meets Danny, an executive, and they grow closer, leading to him moving in with them.
 However, Amboy resents Danny despite his efforts to provide for them.
 Tension escalates when a woman named Monica arrives, revealing a complicated situation with Danny, which culminates in a public confrontation as he forces her into a taxi, drawing the attention of their neighbors.

 Tessie later confronts Danny about the woman, but Danny avoids the question and instead breaks a plate, hinting at the onset of domestic abuse.
 Meanwhile, Amboy and his friends face bullying from local teenagers who vandalize his bike.
 In retaliation, Amboy loosens the tires of a thug's car.
-Later, Danny confesses to Tessie that he was fired for stealing from his job.
+Later, Danny confesses to Tessie that he was forced to resign by his boss over to sue him for stealing the debts from his job.
 They are then confronted by the thug's father, who blames Amboy for the car damage.
-To assert control, Danny punishes Amboy in front of the neighborhood, leaving Tessie in shock and ending with Amboy sustaining bruises on his eye.
+To assert control, Danny punishes Amboy in front of the neighborhood, leaving Tessie in shock, and ending with Amboy sustaining bruises on his eye.